LucianoLaratelli/POLIR/waterEquil/README.md

 Known Errors
 ------------
-1. Running the code on a water dimer does not move the hydrogens on the first water molecule.
+1. Something is very, very wrong with the water dimer.

 TODO
 ----